 BY AIR.
 If you travel from Australia or America (or overseas!), take a flight to the Swiss airport of Geneva Cointrin (88 km) or to Lyon Saint-Exupéry (220 km) and rent a car from there.
 Geneva, Switzerland is by far the closest airport to the Savoie region.

-Useful websites to organise your stay in the Mont-Blanc region
+Useful websites to plan your stay in the region

-- The Official website of the Chamonix Valley
+- The Official website of the Chamonix Tourist Board

 - The Tourist Info Board of Saint-Gervais-les-Bains

 - The website of Mont-Blanc Natural Resort: Practical info about ski lifts and mountain railways opened all year round